PandaCuddles/AnimuGLU/README.md

  ## Images

- This is the current look of the UI, as of v0.5 (below is a screenshot of an example Library)
+ This is the current look of the UI, as of v0.5

  ![Image of AnimuGLU UI](https://raw.githubusercontent.com/PandaCuddles/AnimuGLU/master/AnimuGLU_0.5.png)